jhereg00/autoguide/README.md

   * `template` - template file to use for [nunjucks](http://mozilla.github.io/nunjucks) rendering.
 There's one built into the module.
   * `dest` - directory to place a new `index.html` file into.
 Default: `'./dist/styleguide'`
   * `templateVars` - an object of extra variables to pass to the template
+    * `showDev` - boolean for if sections with only code components should show by default.
+Default: `true`.
+    * `footerMessage` - string to put in the footer, parsed with markdown.
+I appreciate attribution...
   * `order` - array with the order to sort elements into.
 Default works for my [startup-library](https://github.com/jhereg00/startup-library)
   * `assetPath` - server path to autoguide specific assets, with the path relative to the value of `dest`.
 Default: `assets`
   * `assetDest` - file path to autoguide specific assets (will contain `css`, `js`, and `images` folders).
 Default: assetPath from dest